melodygr/grocery_recommendation/README.md

 Using association rules derived from these probablities for each product pair ordered for each cluster, I can generate recommendations for new products based on a single product purchased or 'added to cart'.

 This chart shows the association rules for Cluster 19 at a product level.
-You can see...
+You can see that the product pairs with high lift seem likely to be purchased together, such as the two different condensed soups.
+But products with very low lift are unlikely to be purchased together.

 ![Rules](https://github.com/melodygr/grocery_recommendation/blob/main/Images/mba_by_product_19.png "Rules for cluster 19")